 The word audit usually drums up feelings of anxiety.
 Nobody wants others poking into their business.
 However, when it comes to your phone, an audit might be your best path to privacy.

 The process is simple.
 Go through each of your apps and ask yourself one question: “Do I really need this?”
-Tap or click here for five apps you should delete from your device right now.
+Tap or click here for five apps you should delete from your device.

 But it’s not as simple as just uninstalling apps you don’t use anymore.
-You need to take a few vital steps to delete apps the right way and protect your privacy.
+You must take a few vital steps to delete apps correctly and protect your privacy.
 We’ll walk you through it.

 Why is an app audit important?

 An app audit is a good idea for a few reasons.
 The most basic is to free up space on your phone, which will keep it running smoothly and give you more room to store photos, videos, apps and files.

 You’ll also spend less time scrolling through a bunch of stuff to get to what you need.
 Tap or click here for steps on freeing up even more space by deleting duplicate photos.

 An app audit also reduces the risk of security issues.
 The more apps you have, the more at risk you are.
-If one of them gets hacked, your data ends up in the wrong hands.
+If one gets hacked, your data ends up in the wrong hands.

 Here’s where to start

 Scroll through your apps and note which ones you rarely use or don’t use.
 Do you have two or three apps that perform the same function?
-What about the one you downloaded to get a free drink five years ago?
+What about the one you downloaded for a free drink five years ago?